santa-monica-beach-restoration-pilot-project - beach-habitat

 Central Walking Path Before & After

-Click through to view a before and after view of the restoration site from the central walking path, facing northwest with the Malibu coastline in the background.
+Click through to view a before-and-after view of the restoration site from the central walking path, facing northwest with the Malibu coastline in the background.

 Bike Path Before & After